bitwarden/help/_articles/hosting/install-on-premise.md

 ## Install Bitwarden

 We've made installing Bitwarden very simple.
-Depending in your environment (non-Windows vs. Windows) we provide Bash (Linux and macOS) and PowerShell (Windows) scripts to aide in installing and managing your bitwarden installation.
+Depending on your environment (non-Windows vs. Windows) we provide Bash (Linux and macOS) and PowerShell (Windows) scripts to aide in installing and managing your Bitwarden installation.
 The following steps will include references for both Bash and PowerShell.

 1. Download the main Bitwarden script to your machine in the desired location: